-The Maltese National Coordination Authority falls under the Ministry for European Affairs and Implementation of the Electoral Manifesto within the Funds and Programmes Division.
+The Maltese National Coordination Authority falls under the Ministry for European Affairs and Equality within the Funds and Programmes Division.

 The Maltese National Coordination Authority (MNCA) carries out functions related to the Maltese legal responsibility in relation to monitoring and control activities, the verification of procedures and expenses borne by Maltese partners within the project.